“Definition of Insanity ………

-- 95% of people who loose weight will regain the weight within a year and many will gain more weight than originally lost.
+- 95% of people who loose weight through dieting will regain the weight within a year and many will gain more weight than originally lost

-- Promoters of weight loss programmes have a vested interest in blaming the dieter rather than the diet.
-Leading to feelings of disillusion, self hatred and guilt.
+- Promoters of weight loss programmes have a vested interest in blaming the dieter, misleading to feelings of shame, self hatred and guilt.

 Why is it, that so many dieters fail over and over again to achieve their ideal body weight?